tobega/tailspin-v0/TailspinReference.md

 Processor messages are implemented as [defined templates](#defined-templates) within the processor which then run within the scope of the processor instance.
 Therefore messages can also take parameters.

+## The System objects
+A predefined symbol `SYS` can be used to access certain system-defined functions:
+* `$SYS::nanoCount` returns a nanosecond counter that can be used to determine the time elapsed between two calls.